-- Use a CodeWhisperer individual account, your AWS personal account or any other account other than a professional-tier BT AWS account.
+- Use an Amazon Q Developer individual account, your AWS personal account, or any other account other than a professional-tier BT AWS account.
 Do not use your BT AWS account on projects outside BT or for personal projects. - Opt out of telemetry tracking.
-This helps BT understand how we use CodeWhisperer. - Input any personal data, customer confidential information, commercially sensitive information or any data that is subject to additional protections or contractual restrictions. - Input any BT Group or third-party software code without proper checks and validation. - Rely on CodeWhisperer for implementing security features.
-All code (regardless of its source) must be thoroughly reviewed from a security perspective, preferably by multiple people. - Blindly accept CodeWhisperer suggestions (for instance, by hitting the TAB key or copying and pasting code) without proper checks and validation.
-You should not rely on outputs without human validation. - Externally publish or share code, software or products without properly checking and validating CodeWhisperer's code suggestions.
+This helps BT understand how we use Amazon Q Developer. - Input any personal data, customer confidential information, commercially sensitive information or any data that is subject to additional protections or contractual restrictions. - Input any BT Group or third-party software code without proper checks and validation. - Rely on Amazon Q Developer for implementing security features.
+All code (regardless of its source) must be thoroughly reviewed from a security perspective, preferably by multiple people. - Blindly accept code suggestions (for instance, by hitting the TAB key or copying and pasting code) without proper checks and validation.
+You should not rely on outputs without human validation. - Externally publish or share code, software, or products integrating code without properly checking and validating that code suggestions are up to BT standards.